jverzani/CalculusWithJulia.jl/markdown/precalc/functions.md

 ````
-CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"Domain is all non-ne
+CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"Domain is all real n
-gative numbers except $-2$, range is all non-negative numbers except $0$",
+umbers except $2$, range is all real numbers except $0$", L"Domain is all n
-L"Domain is all real numbers except $2$, range is all real numbers except $
+on-negative numbers except $0$, range is all real numbers except $2$", "Dom
-0$", "Domain is all real numbers, range is all real numbers", L"Domain is a
+ain is all real numbers, range is all real numbers", L"Domain is all non-ne
-ll non-negative numbers except $0$, range is all real numbers except $2$"],
+gative numbers except $-2$, range is all non-negative numbers except $0$"],
- 2, "", nothing, [1, 2, 3, 4], AbstractString[L"Domain is all non-negative
+ 1, "", nothing, [1, 2, 3, 4], AbstractString[L"Domain is all real numbers
-numbers except $-2$, range is all non-negative numbers except $0$", L"Domai
+except $2$, range is all real numbers except $0$", L"Domain is all non-nega
-n is all real numbers except $2$, range is all real numbers except $0$", "D
+tive numbers except $0$, range is all real numbers except $2$", "Domain is
-omain is all real numbers, range is all real numbers", L"Domain is all non-
+all real numbers, range is all real numbers", L"Domain is all non-negative
-negative numbers except $0$, range is all real numbers except $2$"], "", fa
+numbers except $-2$, range is all non-negative numbers except $0$"], "", fa
 lse)
 ````